Prajit Kumar Das

 Mobipedia.link! - A Mobile Applications Knowledge Base

-We present Mobipedia, a Linked data cloud with knowledge on mobile devices.
-The knowledge base contains information such as application data, and developer meta-data, permissions used (in android), similar apps etc. Our data cloud makes it easier to build tools, perform studies and run analyses.
-By using semantic techniques knowledge in the endpoint is linked with other Linked Data sources such as DBpedia.
+We presented Mobipedia, a Linked data cloud with knowledge on mobile devices.
+The knowledge base contained information such as application data, and developer meta-data, permissions used (in android), similar apps etc. Our data cloud made it easier to build tools, perform studies and run analyses.
+By using semantic techniques knowledge in the endpoint was linked with other Linked Data sources such as DBpedia.
 Find out more

 safepod project name